Gyuri1/SMA_message_anomaly/README.md

 # SMA_message_anomaly

-This Python script demonstrates how detect anomaly on Cisco Security Management Appliance (SMA) using message limit.
+This Python script demonstrates how to detect anomaly on Cisco Security Management Appliance (SMA) using message limit.

 # How to install: